Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Introduction

 \section{Introduction}

 The Internet of things (IoT) refers to the wide variety of physical objects increasingly connected to the Internet.
 IoT devices range from common household items, such as thermostats, light bulbs, and door locks, to medical products, wearables, and industrial sensors.
-For example, a ``smart'' (IoT) thermostat may be able to receive location data from a smart car and automatically adjust home temperature when a user leaves work.
+For example, a ``smart'' (IoT) thermostat may be able to receive location data from a smart car and automatically adjust the home temperature when a user leaves work.
 Although IoT devices provide unprecedented convenience and efficiency, they also raise concerns about security and privacy.
 Users report privacy fears associated with constant connectivity and always-on environmental sensors~\cite{naeini2017privacy, zheng2018user, apthorpe2020you, huang2020amazon}, and researchers have identified insecurities in IoT device software and network communications~\cite{loi2017systematically, chu2018security, wang2019looking}.
 These issues, combined with the increasing popularity of consumer IoT devices, are motivating many studies analyzing IoT network traffic to detect and prevent privacy and security vulnerabilities.

 Collecting IoT network traffic for these studies typically involves researchers manually interacting with devices in a laboratory setting.
-Researchers press buttons, touchscreens, or other user interface elements on the devices in attempt to mimic real-world user behaviors or collect traffic from as many device states as possible.
+Researchers press buttons, touchscreens, or other user interface elements on the devices in an attempt to mimic real-world user behaviors or collect traffic from as many device states as possible.
 For example, a researcher may attempt to record network traffic while pressing every button on a device in sequence or by pressing patterns of buttons (or other user interface elements) in order to examine the full scope of device behavior~\cite{apthorpe2019keeping}.
-However, these types of manual device interactions are time consuming and are unlikely comprehensive, posing a significant challenge to IoT network research (Section~\ref{sec:related}).
+However, these types of manual device interactions are time-consuming and are unlikely comprehensive, posing a significant challenge to IoT network research (Section~\ref{sec:related}).

 IoT studies have also utilized crowdsourcing to acquire consumer IoT network traffic~\cite{huang2020iot, mazhar2020characterizing}.
 This can provide large quantities of realistic data; however, crowdsourcing typically requires extensive data collection platform development, and user reports of device behavior during traffic collection are prone to inaccuracy.